aidan-bailey/algos/README.md

 # Rust Algos
-Some common algorithms implemented in Rust.
+A collection of common algorithms implemented in Rust.

 **Build**
 ```sh